 The purpose of the VERP Advisory Committee is to systematically reduce evictions by convening key stakeholders to actively reduce evictions in their community through communication and coordination.
 Each grantee is required to have significant local coordination through a local Advisory Committee that will be established by the grantee for the purpose of this program.
-The activities of this committee must include working with local courts and planning or implementing coordination efforts.
-The committee must also be involved in creating the outreach plan, coordination strategies, and partnerships and/or initiatives for systems change.
+The activities of this committee must include working with local courts and planning or implementing coordination strategies, and partnerships and/or initiatives for systems change.
 It must include representatives from the following:

 - Local CoC

 - Workforce Development

 - Local DSS

 - Legal Aid

 - Representative of the District Court and/or Bar Associations

 - Representative of Public Housing Authority

 - Representative of associations representing landlords such as Realtors and Apartment Management Associations

 - Housing Counseling Agency/Program

-- Conflict Resolution (Alternate Dispute Resolution)

-- Person with lived experience of eviction or housing insecurity

-- Organizations representing communities of color, particularly Black communities

-- Organizations with experience serving Spanish speakers and other Non-English speakers based on demographic needs - Tenant advocacy groups (if present in the community) - Centers for Independent Living (CILs)
+- Conflict Resolution (Alternate Dispute Resolution) - Person with lived experience of eviction or housing insecurity - Organizations representing communities of color, particularly Black communities - Organizations with experience serving Spanish speakers and other Non-English speakers based on demographic needs - Tenant advocacy groups (if present in the community) - Centers for Independent Living (CILs)